 Of course, ŠKODA Motorsport doesn’t leave everything on the shoulders of customer teams.
 Kalle Rovanperä is registered to compete in the WRC 2 Pro this year and the rules allow ŠKODA to enter one more driver in each rally.
 In Sweden, the second FABIA R5 will be driven by young local talent Eerik Pietarinen and, of course, the reigning WRC 2 Champion Jan Kopecký may well appear in selected WRC 2 Pro events, as well as doing another season in the Czech Rally Championship.

 For someone who is new to the world of rallying, the difference between the factory (or “works”) team and customer (or “privateer”) teams can be a bit confusing.
 In fact, though, it is quite simple.
 Most manufacturers who produce rally cars have their own team, which represents the brand in rallying and is owned and financed by the company.
 This is the factory, or works, team.
 At the same time, the manufacturers sell cars to private, or customer, teams, who race in their own colours, with their own sponsors.

 WRC 2 Pro

 The biggest change in the 2019 WRC 2 season will make the difference between customer and factory teams more distinct and easy to comprehend – and will give the customer teams a better chance to appear on the podium.
-It is the introduction of the WRC 2 Pro category, which is reserved for factory team and requires drives and teams to register for the whole season.
-The current WRC 2 category will continue unchanged, allowing the private drivers to fight for the title without the competition of big factory teams.
+This is the introduction of the WRC 2 Pro category, which is reserved for the factory teams and requires drivers and teams to register for the whole season.
+The current WRC 2 category will continue unchanged, allowing the private drivers to fight for the title without competition from the big factory teams.